IsaacOrzDev/sketch-blend/README.md

 # [Sketch Blend](https://sketch-blend.isaacdev.net)

-A drawing and sharing portal that is powered by micro-service architecture in Kubernetes with AWS, and multiple backend languages linked with Grpc
+A drawing and sharing website that is powered by micro-service architecture in Kubernetes with AWS, and multiple backend languages.

 ![Banner](./banner.png)